openeth-dev/gsn-smartaccount/docs/Flows.md

 google-->app: JWT
 app->-be:recoverDevice(jwt)
 activate be
-note over be: get SMS for email deactivate new be->new: SMS: click to recover\n(email+server-nonce) deactivate be
+note over be: get phone for email deactivate new be->new: SMS: click to recover\n(email+server-nonce) deactivate be